 Who we are

-Our vintner Robin Dobson is a full-time ecologist for the US Forest Service and helped to establish and currently manage the Columbia River Gorge National Scenic Area.
-He is also a friend of the Columbia Land Trust and started The Center for Eco-dynamic Agriculture, a non-profit to promote sustainable farming techniques with his partner Kathleen Perillo.
+Our founder Robin Dobson was a full-time ecologist for the US Forest Service and helped to establish and manage the Columbia River Gorge National Scenic Area.
+He envisioned our Ecodynamic Agriculture system and got the business on it’s feet from the ground up.

 Kathleen Perillo is a full-time professor of biology and environmental science at Clark College in Vancouver, WA.
 Kathleen has dedicated her life’s work to educating others about sustainability.
-She is passionate about green building, ecological restoration and sustainable agriculture.
+Realizing that our business model promoted a healthy ecosystem and population she helped guide the winery and launch the Ecodynamic Agriculture idea to a new level.